rmake-package: Makefile generator for R analytical projects

 Description

-rmake creates and maintains a build process for complex analytic tasks in R. Package allows to easily generate Makefile for the (GNU) 'make' tool, which drives the build process by (in parallel) executing build commands in order to update results accordingly to given dependencies on changed data or updated source files.
+rmake creates and maintains a build process for complex analytic tasks in R. The package allows easy generation of a Makefile for the (GNU) 'make' tool, which drives the build process by executing build commands (in parallel) to update results according to given dependencies on changed data or updated source files.

 Details